- About Us

 - Join Us

-As we approach the 21st June and the promised return to ‘normal’, many new ostomates are soon to experience a number of ‘firsts’, whether that’s the first meal out, the first time going to the shops, or the first time using a public toilet.
+Many new ostomates worry about the ‘firsts’ after stoma surgery, whether that’s the first meal out, the first time going to the shops, or the first time using a public toilet.
 The first time doing something when you’re living with a stoma can be daunting, and even more so if it has been delayed by lockdown or shielding.

 We are here to guide you through these firsts, and help you enjoy being out and about.
 In order to compile these tips, we reached out to our wonderful helpline volunteers, and they have provided some brilliant advice to help you to feel confident.
 The overarching message from our volunteers was ‘be prepared, and remember no one will know that you have a stoma – unless you tell them’.
 One volunteer described her first outing after stoma surgery and said “I was quite shocked to find no body looked at my tummy even those who knew I had the operation… if you draw attention to your tummy by walking ‘funny’ or keeping your hand over your stoma of course people will wonder what’s up.
 No one notices your tummy if you carry on as normal.”